Residents object to Covid-19 testing site set up in Stamford Hill Estate

 Hackney residents think it “is totally unacceptable” that a Covid-19 testing centre has been set up inside their Stamford Hill estate.

-Campaign group Protect Sandford Court, launched to fight against the test centre, has asked the mayor of Hackney, Phillip Glanville, to work with them to find an alternative testing site in Stamford Hill.
+The campaign group Protect Sandford Court, launched in light of the council’s recent actions, have asked Mayor of Hackney, Phillip Glanville to work with them to find an alternative testing site in Stamford Hill.

-Sandford Court resident William Gzowski said: “In Hackney, there are three testing stations up and running at the moment and they are all in municipal car parks, nowhere near residential areas, but this one is right in a residential area where elderly people, vulnerable people, children and mothers are using the walkways.
+Sandford Court resident William Gzowski, 70, said: “In Hackney there are three testing stations up and running at the moment and they are all in municipal car parks, nowhere near residential areas but this one is right in a residential area where elderly people, vulnerable people, children and mothers are using the walkways.”

 “It’s totally unacceptable.”

-The 70-year-old called the testing site a “travesty” and suggested several alternative sites, such as a “massive space” behind Wilmer Car Park, a car park belonging to synagogue Torah Etz Chaim on Lordship Road, an ex-Post Office depot building in Manor Road or the John Scott Health Centre in Green Lanes.
+The 70-year-old called the implementation of the testing site a “travesty” and suggested several alternative sites such as a “massive space” behind Wilmer Car Park, a car park belonging to synagogue Torah Etz Chaim on Lordship Road, an ex-post office depot building in Manor Road or The John Scott medical centre in Green Lanes.

-“None of these sites listed above will impact on residential use as is proposed at Sandford Court where the impact on life of the residents is major,” said William.
+“None of these sites listed above will impact on residential use as is proposed at Sandford Court where the impact on life of the residents is major.

-“I now have entry barriers outside my kitchen window.”
+“I now have entry barriers out side my kitchen window,” said William.

-Protect Sandford Court launched a petition objecting to the creation of the testing site and it collected more than 150 signatures in three days.
+Protect Sandford Court launched a petition objecting to the creation of the testing site and it got over 150 signatures in three days.

 The group has organised community meetings and led discussions with Hackney Council.

-Chairperson and Sandford Court campaigner Keisha, who would prefer to only use her first name, said: “As a key worker, I know about sacrifice in these difficult times.
-But putting a Covid testing centre in a dense residential area, so close to the front doors of elderly people, is too big a sacrifice to ask.
+Chairperson and Sandford Court campaigner Keisha said: “As a key worker, I know about sacrifice in these difficult times.
+But putting a Covid testing centre in a dense residential area, so close to the front doors of elderly people, is too big a sacrifice to ask.”

 “A new test centre is needed.

-Cllr Chris Kennedy, cabinet member for health, adult social care and leisure, said: “Stamford Hill is already a coronavirus hotspot and has among the highest infection rates in London and the UK.
+Councillor Chris Kennedy, Cabinet Member for Health, Adult Social Care and Leisure, said: “Stamford Hill is already a coronavirus hotspot and has among the highest infection rates in London and the UK.